Skip to content

 Q: Can GitBook or Scribe convert existing training videos into documentation?

-Q: Which tool is better for documenting software processes?
+Q: Which tool is better for non-technical users documenting internal processes?

 Making the Right Choice